Child Custody Enforcement

 The violation of these orders may also be used as a basis for the modification of orders.
 A motion for enforcement may be used in conjunction with a motion to modify to get to that result.

 A motion for enforcement is one of the most technically precise documents commonly filed in the family law realm.
-It takes an attorney with the experience and expertise to do it right the first time.
+It takes a child custody enforcement attorney with the experience and expertise to do it right the first time.
 If it is done wrong, like double jeopardy in criminal law, there might not be a second chance.
 Contact the expert attorneys at Orsinger, Nelson, Downing & Anderson if you have questions or need guidance regarding a motion for enforcement.